 It is essential to praise your child when they demonstrate good social behavior.
 This way, they understand which forms of behavior are praiseworthy and encouraged.
 They also feel better about themselves.
 This plays an important role in fostering a sense of emotional competence and empathy.
 Children become more mindful and thoughtful if a positive climate is created at home, in which they can share their feelings without fear of punishment.

 HOW DO YOU TEACH CALMING STRATEGIES?

 It’s never a good idea to wait until a tantrum to begin teaching a calming strategy.
 Calming strategies are best taught at non-stressful times and through playing games.
 The My Calming Strategies Poster, which is part of the Time-In Toolkit, presents different strategies that will help children notice, name, share, and regulate their bodies and their minds.

 Interacting with your child and allowing them to interact with peers is the best way to teach calming strategies and social competence.

 We proudly ship worldwide, and orders leave our US warehouse within 1-3 business days.
 After you place an order, we will send you a tracking number along with delivery updates.
 Due to COVID-19 and USPS delays, we ask you allow 1 week for delivery in the US and 2 to in rare cases 4 weeks outside the US.

 The recipient is responsible for any applicable duties, taxes, or fees.
-If you live in the UK, imports fees on a kit have been as high as US$22.
+If you live in the UK, import fees on a kit have been as high as US$22.
 There are no import fees to AU and typically small fees to import into Canada.